 ECOLOGY AND EVOLUTION OF INSECT-MICROBE SYMBIOSIS

 Welcome!
-I am fascinated by the evolution of symbiosis -- or lack thereof -- between macro-organisms and micro-organisms.
+I am fascinated by the evolution of symbiosis -- and lack thereof -- between macro-organisms and micro-organisms.
 Although much microbiome research is focused on humans and other mammals, nowhere are the forms and functions of symbiosis so diverse as among the insects.
-In particular, my work focuses on Lepidoptera (butterflies, moths, caterpillars) and bees, two ecologically and economically important groups that have interesting but also quite variable relationships with microbes.
+My work focuses on bees and Lepidoptera (butterflies, moths, and their larvae)--two ecologically and economically important groups that have interesting but also quite variable relationships with microbes.

 My dissertation research in the Fierer lab and Bowers lab at CU Boulder integrated field collections, microbial community profiling and metagenomics, insect rearing and experiments, and natural history.
-I'm excited to be starting a postdoc in the Moran lab at UT Austin this fall, where I plan to gain expertise in comparative genomics, microbiology, and social bees.
-In the meantime, I'll be conducting fieldwork in Costa Rica and Arizona, and teaching Ecology at CU Boulder.
+I recently began a postdoc in the Moran lab at UT Austin, where will be using comparative genomics, microbial cultivation, and in vivo experiments to study the gut microbiomes of social bees.

 Please feel free to get in touch (tobin dot hammer at utexas dot edu) if you have any questions about my research!
 I am always glad to discuss bugs and microbes, and to share data, code, advice, thoughts and opinions.